ansible/ansible/docs/docsite/rst/network/user_guide/platform_nxos.rst

 Cisco Nexus Platform Support Matrix
 ===================================

-The following platforms and software versions have been certified to work with this version of Ansible.
+The following platforms and software versions have been certified by Cisco to work with this version of Ansible.

   .. table:: Platform / Software Mininum Requirements
      :widths: auto